 This is an eloquent and passionate story that brings a necessary human dimension to a highly politicised crisis.
 Australian filmmaker Inka Stafrace courageously journeys through Israeli military incursions in the West Bank to discover for herself some of the human truths behind this devastating issue that holds the world in divide.

-Hope in a Slingshot (Hope) is the only Australian film ever to be accepted for broadcast by the ABC of Australia and to be later fully censored!
+Hope in a Slingshot is the only Australian film ever to be accepted for broadcast by the ABC of Australia and to be later fully censored by the ABC itself

 For the ABC to air it would incur an obligation, as required by Clause 6.6.3 of its Editorial Policies, to broadcast another program to “balance” it.
 Because producers had “not been able to access content which would put an alternative view”, Dalton continued, the plan to run Inka’s film would have to be scrapped – New Matilda.com